Click here for a printable version of this page.

 - Can expand by one grade level beyond what is currently offered without approval from the NC State Board of Education.

-- Are not required to have all teachers licensed—only 50 percent of teachers must be licensed.
+- Do not have to staff classrooms with fully licensed teachers.
+Only 50 percent of teachers must be licensed.

 - Are not required to hold teacher workdays for professional training and development.